laylah-rain/laylahrain/hope_is_the_thing_with_feathers/hope_is_the_thing_with_feathers.md

     - [Teaching](https://laylahrain.com/teaching/teaching.html){sametab}

 TITLE: Hope is the thing with feathers
+DESCRIPTION: Poem by Emily Dikenson

 ---

 # Hope is the thing with feathers
+Poem by Emily Dikenson

 !![Audio](hope_is_the_thing_with_feathers.mp3)